oskarirauta/SimpleJSON/README.md

 [![C++ CI build](https://github.com/oskarirauta/json_cpp/actions/workflows/build.yml/badge.svg)](https://github.com/oskarirauta/json_cpp/actions/workflows/build.yml)

-## SimpleJSON
+## json_cpp
 Simple C++ JSON library

 ### About
-SimpleJSON is a lightweight JSON library for exporting data in JSON format from C++.
+json_cpp is a lightweight JSON library for exporting data in JSON format from C++.
-By taking advantage of templates and operator overloading on the backend, you're able to create and work with JSON objects right away, just as you would expect from a language such as JavaScript.
-SimpleJSON does not have any other requirements, such as submodules.
+By taking advantage of templates and operator overloading on the backend, you're able to create and work with JSON objects right away, just as you would expect from a language such as JavaScript. json_cpp does not have any other requirements, such as submodules.
 Original version was completely in single header file, but some of code, un-related to templates, has been moved to json.cpp file to make header file smaller.
 This does not give any advantage in result, result is the same; but in my opinion, it makes reading the header file easier when it is shortened.

 #### Platforms
-SimpleJSON should work on any platform; it's only requirement is a C++17 compatible compiler, as it make heavy use of the C++11 and C++17 move semantics, and variadic templates.
+json_cpp should work on any platform; it's only requirement is a C++17 compatible compiler, as it make heavy use of the C++11 and C++17 move semantics, and variadic templates.
 The tests are tailored for linux, but could be ported to any platform with relatively new compiler.

 ### API